 She sat there, in silence, with her hands folded in her lap, and just drifted somewhere else in her mind.
 He could tell that she was searching for answers inside of herself, so he kept quiet.
 He knew she would talk when she was ready.
 He decided he would fill the silence.

 When she walked up to the truck she was shaking in fear, but once she looked into the driver’s kind eyes she instantly relaxed a little.
 He said that his Name was Leland, and offered her a ride.
 She was still very reluctant to get into the truck with a stranger, but she really didn’t have another choice.

-When he asked he wear she was heading, she cringed inside, and told him she had no idea.
+When he asked her where she was heading, she cringed inside and told him she had no idea.
 Apparently, he was going to go help his mother in Maryville, a small town in Tennessee.
 He was coming all the way from Lakeland, Florida.
 They were currently in the Foothills of the Smokey Mountains, about an hour from his mother.
 She told him that would be as good a place to go as any.

-Well he was definitely tall, dark, and handsome.
+Well, he was definitely tall, dark, and handsome.
 Oh, I had high hopes for this one.
 He stood straight as a pole and had stern Nazi eyes.
-He could have been my father, with his no-nonsense attitude, and angry scowl.
+He could have been my father, with his no-nonsense attitude, and an angry scowl.